shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Yeah,” she mouthed.

 “Well, hey, if you want, you can come back with me to my camp.”
 He motioned to a faint path in the forest behind him.
+“We’ll be cooking this fish for dinner tonight.”

 Ersatzica squinted.
 The path wasn’t all that visible or easy to follow.
 If she followed him there, she probably wouldn’t be able to find her way back easily.
 She slowly shook her head.
+That was definitely a trap.

 The fisher cat shrugged.
 “Ok.”
 He cast his fishing line back into the water.
 “I’m Fisher by the way.
 What name do you go by?”

 Ersatzica’s mouth opened.
 Should she tell him?
 He couldn’t do anything with that information, could he?
 Even still, it’d better if he didn’t know who she was.
 She could get in trouble.
+She closed her mouth and looked away.

 “Ok, that’s fine.
 I’ll just make up a name for you then.”
 He looked her up and down.
 “You’ve got orange fur, orange stripes, beautiful red hair, and a red tuft on the tail.
 I’d call you Tabby, but I know too many ‘Tabby’s already.
 You also like to wear boots.
 I don’t know anyone who goes by the name of ‘Boots’.
 Do you like that?”